-At the age of 24, my husband’s world came crashing down when his father was killed in a work related accident.
-On August 19, 2004, Philo fell 100 feet from the top of a water tower he was working on.
-Philo worked in water tower paint and repair and despite the dangerous occupation, we were shocked and devastated by his loss.
-Jason and Philo were very close.
+At the age of 24, my husband’s world came crashing down when his father was killed.
+My father-in-law worked in water tower paint and repair and on August 19, 2004, he fell to his death.
+Despite the dangerous occupation, we were shocked and devastated by this loss.
+Jason and his dad were very close.
 Jason is an only child and his mother has not been in his life since he was 2 years old.
-Philo was his only family and he was naturally grief-stricken.
+Philo was his only family, and he was naturally grief-stricken.
 We were both young and had not even been married 2 years but we got through it stronger and closer than ever.

 The biggest piece of advice I can offer is just be there for your spouse.
 It may seem very simple and straightforward but being 100% present while they are grieving is very powerful.
 My husband is a very affectionate and physical person and I knew the best way to be there for him was to hold him while he was sobbing.
 Of course, this may not be the case for everyone, so you need communicate with one another.
 They may want to be left alone.
 They may want to talk about memories or it may be too painful.
 Their boundaries need to be respected.
 Simply saying “I am here to support and love you through this.
 What do you need to me to do?” can work wonders.
 Everyone is different, which is why it is so, so, so, so important to keep the lines of communication open.

 Grief is a roller coaster and you never know when the reality will hit.
 When my husband and I went to the movie “United 93,” he literally lost it in the theatre during the scene in which the plane goes down.
 It was like a day had not passed since his father died and it was almost two years later.
 The point being, your spouse is always going to need your support, some days more than others.

 While some are able to move through the grieving process quickly, others are crippled by their grief and may take years to fully come to grips with their loss.
 Love, patience, and understanding are virtues that will enable you to help, no matter what stage of grief they are in.